Goodka7/Threat-Hunting/THWriteup.md

 | summarize AccessCount = count() by FileName, FolderPath
 | order by AccessCount desc
 ```
-**To be honest this one was kind of out there, I had seen a file before when I was running queries that had someone's name attached, so I just scrolled down and saw a name (format was the hint) and it happened to be correct.**
+-To be honest this one was kind of out there, I had seen a file before when I was running queries that had someone's name attached, so I just scrolled down and saw a name (format was the hint) and it happened to be correct.

 ### 🚩 Flag 13 – Candidate List Manipulation